DLXPlugins/wp-plugin-info-card/readme.txt

 == Description ==

-= How it works? =
+= How does it work? =

 WP Plugin Info Card allow you to display plugins identity cards in a beautiful box with a smooth 3D rotation effect.
 It uses Wordpress.org plugin API to fetch data.
-You just have to provide a valid plugin ID (slug name) and insert the shortcode in any page to make it works in a second!
+All you need to do is provide a valid plugin ID (slug name), and then insert the shortcode in any page to make it work at once!
-Plugin is very lighweight and includes scripts and CSS only when needed.
-It also uses Wordpress transient to store data returned by the API for 10 minutes so your pages will no be impact by to many requests.
+This plugin is very light and includes scripts and CSS only if and when required.
+It also uses Wordpress transients to store data returned by the API for 10 minutes, so your page loading time will not be increased due to too many requests.

-The dashboard widget is very easy to set up, you just have to add as many plugins as you want in the admin page to make theme visible on your dashboard.
-Fields are added on the fly and are sortable via drag&drop.
+The dashboard widget is very easy to set up: you simply add as many plugins as you want in the admin page and they become visible in your dashboard.
+Fields are added on-the-fly and are sortable via drag-and-drop.

 [CHECK OUT THE DEMO](http://b-website.com/SOON...
 "Try It!")

-Please ask for help or report bugs if something goes wrong.
-It is the best way to make the community go ahead !
+Please ask for help or report bugs if anything goes wrong.
+It is the best way to make the community benefit !

 = Shortcode parameters =